szabgab/rust.code-maven.com/books/sqlx/examples/sqlx-sqlite-family-tree/README.md

 ## Overview

-Rust CLI that stores people and parent relationships in an SQLite database using `sqlx`.
+Rust CLI that stores people and parent relationships in an SQLite database using `sqlx` with foreign keys and joins.

 ## What This Example Demonstrates